Does Salt Water Hydrate You After a Workout?

 Does the Type of Salt Matter?

-If you've been in the baking aisle at any supermarket recently, you've probably seen that the range of salt varieties is quite vast—and speciality or health food shops tend to offer even more.
-For example, there's sea salt, iodised table salt, Himalayan pink salt, Celtic grey salt, even black lava salt from Iceland with activated charcoal.
+If you've been in the baking aisle at any store recently, you've likely seen that the range of salt varieties is quite vast — and specialty or health food stores tend to offer even more.
+For example, there's sea salt, iodized table salt, Himalayan pink salt, Celtic gray salt, even black lava salt from Iceland with activated charcoal.

 Research on whether one of these is far superior to the others is lacking, according to Allen.
 Also, differences tend to be negligible.
-For example, most salt contains about 98 percent sodium chloride, and the other two percent may be trace minerals like potassium, magnesium and calcium, she says.
+For example, most salt contains about 98 percent sodium chloride, and the other two percent may be trace minerals like potassium, magnesium, and calcium, he says.

-That doesn't mean you're getting a huge boost from those minerals because you'd be consuming them in a very small amount, she adds.
-That's why everyday table salt works just as well as a more high-end salt that's probably more expensive, says Allen.
+That doesn't mean you're getting a huge boost from those minerals, because you'd be consuming them in a very small amount, she adds.
+That's why everyday table salt works just as well as a more high-end salt that's likely more expensive, says Allen.

 What Are Some Other Ways You Can Drink Sodium After a Workout?

-For example, using coconut water can be helpful as it has both sodium and potassium.
+For example, using coconut water can be helpful, since it has both sodium and potassium.
 That aids with muscle contraction and fluid retention, and you can hide the salty taste by adding a small amount of pineapple juice, Harpst suggests.
-There are also commercially available electrolyte powders designed to be mixed with water for rehydration, and not only do these contain sodium, they also tend to be flavoured.
+There are also commercially available electrolyte powders designed to be mixed with water for rehydration, and not only do these contain sodium, they also tend to be flavored.

-Like so much with any kind of athletic training and fitness, it's helpful to play around with different options and pay attention to how they affect your performance.
-And maybe next time you get a takeaway, consider stashing a few of those salt packets in your gym bag.
+Like so much with any kind of athletic training and fitness, it’s helpful to play around with different options and pay attention to how they affect your performance.
+And maybe next time you get takeout, consider stashing a few of those salt packets in your gym bag.

 For more helpful tips relating to nutrition and your workout, be sure to download the Nike Training Club App!